-- Upgraded cabin – The Wilsons advise that travelers spend the extra money for a larger room higher up on the ship – it’s worth the cost.
+- Upgraded cabin – Roy and Mary Ann advise that travelers spend the extra money for a larger room higher up on the ship – it’s worth the cost.
 It helps to avoid sea sickness, the rooms are quieter and you have a few portholes for views.

 - Food – The boat’s crew said to keep something in your stomach – snack throughout the day (which is easy with snacks available all day along with delicious meals).
 It helps avoid seasickness.
 They had no problems with seasickness, and an onboard doctor ensured any guests who did have any problems were treated and provided with medication to resolve further issues.

-- Before you go – The Wilsons suggest that if you’re planning to visit the continent, watch Planet Earth BBC in advance of your trip to get an idea of what you’ll see.
+- Before you go – They suggest that if you’re planning to visit the continent, watch Planet Earth BBC in advance of your trip to get an idea of what you’ll see.
 You’ll have an even better appreciation of it all.

-- On the way – The port of departure is Ushuaia, Argentina – the Wilsons advise to plan a few extra days exploring Patagonia before setting off for Antarctica.
+- On the way – The port of departure is Ushuaia, Argentina – Roy and Mary Ann advise to plan a few extra days exploring Patagonia before setting off for Antarctica.

-Because of the Wilsons extensive travel with AAC, they are members of our Livingstone Club and Tanzanite Circle.
+Because of their extensive travel with AAC, they are members of our Livingstone Club and Tanzanite Circle.
 Click here to read more about these great loyalty programs.